ferrocene/ferrocene/ferrocene/tools/self-test/README.md

+# SPDX-License-Identifier: MIT OR Apache-2.0
+# SPDX-FileCopyrightText: The Ferrocene Developers

 > [!WARNING]
 > This file just acts as a todo-list while tracing the requirements.
 It should be rmeoved before merging to main.